msyea/msyea.github.io/_posts/2017-04-25-stanford-moves-to-js.md

 I came across [this](https://www.theregister.co.uk/2017/04/24/stanford_tests_javascript_in_place_of_java/) article on [The Register](https://www.theregister.co.uk) this morning whilst perusing the tech press over a coffee.

-The crux of it is that Stanford University has moved away from Java to Javascript for it's introductory computer science course.
+The crux of it is that Stanford University has moved from Java to Javascript for it's introductory computer science course.
 This pretty interesting.

 CompSci courses tending to be years in the making and behind the curve on what is trending in software.
 Does this